Varun4498/VarunPLL/README.md

 3. Settling time

-The time taken by the PLL to lock from an unlocked state is called the settling time.
+The time within which the PLL is able to lock-in from an unlocked condition.
 It depends on how quickly charge pump rises to the stable value.

 ## Lab setup